When to stop bathing kids together? Or with a parent? Expert Advice & Tips

 What if they ask why they can’t bathe together?

-If it is stopping because one person doesn’t want it to happen, you could say that they want to be private.
-They are the boss of their body, so they can make these decisions.
+If it stops because one person doesn’t want it to happen, you could say they want to be private.
+They are the boss of their body so that they can make these decisions.

-If it is stopping because a parent wants it to stop, you could explain that they are now old enough (or grown up enough) to be able to have a bath on their own.
-This is one of the things that happen as kids grow up, and it happens in other families too.
+If it is stopping because a parent wants it to stop, you could explain that they are now old enough (or grown up enough) to have a bath on their own.
+This is one thing that happens as kids grow up and in other families, too.

-If it is stopping because the parent of the other child says they can’t, you can explain that different families have different rules.
-Some families are more private about bodies, so when their friend/cousin comes over, they will need to have a bath by themself, and not together.
+If it stops because the parent of the other child says they can’t, you can explain that different families have different rules.
+Some families are more private about bodies, so when their friend/cousin comes over, they will need to have a bath by themself and not together.